TuxVinyards/qqX/README.md

 - The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but you can also download via the **code/clone** button.

 - 1.10.01.02 is now available as a micro-point release with fixes for a shared drive creation glitch and a theoretical quickget no-editions array message.

+@ Sept 16 - Version 1.10.02  Adds a few fixes and tweaks.
+Plus more improvements for KDE6 / Qt6 / Wayland / XFCE etc

 ### Reliability